hazelcast/hazelcast-reference-manual/src/IntegratedClustering/WebSessionReplication.md

 ## Web Session Replication

-This section explains how you can cluster your web sessions using filter, Tomcat and Jetty based replications.
+This section explains how you can cluster your web sessions using Servlet Filter, Tomcat and Jetty based solutions.
 Each web session clustering is explained in the following subsections.

 Please note that [Tomcat](#tomcat-based-web-session-replication) and [Jetty](#jetty-based-web-session-replication) based web session replications are <font color="#3981DB">**Hazelcast Enterprise**</font> modules.

 [Filter](#filter-based-web-session-replication) based web session replication has the option to use a map with High-Density Memory Store to keep your session objects.
-In this case, filter based web session replication also becomes a <font color="#3981DB">**Hazelcast Enterprise**</font> module.
+Note that High-Density Memory Store is available in <font color="##153F75">**Hazelcast Enterprise HD**</font>.
+Please refer to the [High-Density Memory Store section](#high-density-memory-store) for details on this feature.

+[Filter](#filter-based-web-session-replication) based web session replication is an open source feature.
+But if you have <font color="#3981DB">**Hazelcast Enterprise**</font>, you can use this replication with a map that has High-Density Memory Store.